rmrt1n/rmrt1n.github.io/src/posts/simple_bottom_up_parsing_with_recursive_ascent.md

 match the next unparsed token into an AST node.
 Then check if the node is a part of a non terminal starting from the lowest rule.
 In this case, there are 2 non terminals, num and expr.
 Num is checked first, then expr.
-Here, since a num is always and expr, no checking is needed.
+Here, since a num is always an expr, no checking is needed.

 ```python
 # the first state of the parser